joshbav/2k8s/README.md

 ### SETUP SCRIPT FOR TWO K8S CLUSTERS ON DC/OS ("2k8s")
-Revision 11-17-18 (initial release).
-NOTE: Updates will have a change log.
+Revision 12-10-18

 This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters
-This script has only been tested on OSX with DC/OS 1.12 Enterprise Edition
+This script has only been tested on OSX with DC/OS 1.12.0 Enterprise Edition

 This script will: